 - GSK.
 GSK runs its ‘graduate future leaders’ programmes in various business operations, and sales and marketing functions – from communications and government affairs to commercial management.
 It also offers summer internships and industrial placement years in similar areas.

 - MI5 – The Security Service.
-MI5 has launched a new business enablers graduate programme, which will place you in various corporate posts such as in the finance, HR and legal teams.
+MI5 has a business enablers graduate programme, which places you in various corporate posts such as in the finance, HR and legal teams.

-Vacancies and the degree subjects they require do vary, so do check out the individual company websites for roles you’re interested in.
+Most programmes mentioned above are open to all degree subjects; many, but not all, require a 2.1 minimum.
+However, the vacancies offered by graduate employers – and the degree subjects they require – can change, so check out the individual company websites for roles you’re interested in.

 Search for commercial graduate programmes and business jobs